srtee/lammps-USER-CONP2/README.md

 *Note: In [2], electrode atoms are mentioned as being "set at 0V".
 This is automatically done inside the conp/ff code, and so the fix conp/ff command has the same syntax as the other conps.

+# Installation instructions

+As per the old conp: Simply copy all .cpp and .h files to the lammps/src folder, and compile.

+# Usage instructions

 For all conp packages, the fix command is identical to the previous version:

 ```